pkardas/notes/books/nlp-book.md

 Information retrieval.
 The resulting IR system is often called a search engine.
 Ad hoc retrieval, user poses a query to a retrieval system, which then returns an ordered set of documents from some collection.

-Basic IR system architecture uses the vector space, queries and documents are mapped to vectors, then cosine similarity is being used to rank potential documents answering the query.
+Basic IR system architecture uses the vector space, queries and documents are mapped to vector, then cosine similarity is being used to rank potential documents answering the query.
 This is an example of the bag-of-words model.
-However we don't use raw word counts in IR, instead we use TD-IDF.
+However, we don't use raw word counts in IR, instead we use TD-IDF.

 TD-IDF - The term frequency tells us how frequent the word is, words that occur more often are likely to be informative about the document's contest.
-However terms that occur across all documents aren't useful.
+However, terms that occur across all documents aren't useful.
 In such case inverse document frequency comes handy.

 Documents scoring - we score document d by the cosine of its vector d with the query vector q. $$ score(q, d) = cos(q *
 d) = \frac{q*d}{|q|*|d|} $$ More commonly used version of the score (because queries are usually short):